Nageswar-Sahoo/EMLO4_HYDRA/README.md

 <h1>Dog Breed Image Dataset Training, Evaluation, and Inference with Docker </h1>

 This repository contains a PyTorch Lightning-based project for classifying dog breeds using a dataset from Kaggle.
 The project includes Docker support, a DevContainer setup, and inference using a pre-trained model.
+Configuration management is handled using Hydra.

+Features
+   Train and evaluate a deep learning model on the Dog Breed Image Dataset Docker containerization for easy deployment and reproducibility DevContainer setup for development
+   Hydra for flexible configuration management eval.py to run evaluation on the validation dataset and print metrics infer.py for inference on sample images

 <h3>About Dataset</h3>